ippontech/iroco2/docs/deployment/guide.md

 Notes: Faster with org-ready IAM/Route53 and reusable `tfvars`.
 Slower with missing permissions, DNS delegation, CloudFront propagation.

+## Supported regions

+You can deploy IroCO2 in any region supported by AWS.
+Exception: the client side scanner lambda need to be deployed in `eu-west-3` and the CUR Data Export in `us-east-1`.

 ## Deployment

 1. Clone the [terraform repository](https://github.com/ippontech/iroco2-terraform-modules)